ziming/laravel-myinfo-sg/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/ziming/laravel-myinfo-sg.svg?style=flat-square)](https://scrutinizer-ci.com/g/ziming/laravel-myinfo-sg)
 [![Total Downloads](https://img.shields.io/packagist/dt/ziming/laravel-myinfo-sg.svg?style=flat-square)](https://packagist.org/packages/ziming/laravel-myinfo-sg)

-A PHP Laravel Package for MyInfo Singapore.
+A working PHP Laravel Package for MyInfo Singapore.
+With the annoying hidden quirks of implementing it in PHP figured out.

-Although it does work from my own testing, the core API is not fully stable yet so use it at your own **risk**.
+The core API of this library is not fully stable yet so use it at your own **risk**.

-Tests will be welcomed.
 Now would also be the best time to suggest changes before 1.0

-Hope this package help those who struggles to translate the official nodejs demo app to its PHP equivalent.
-As it took me a long time too

 ## Installation